Preparing For Your Appearance

 Once your settings are dialed in, you can enter your name and choose ‘I am using headphones.’

 Now is where the fun begins!
-You’ll enter a waiting room, and as soon as the host is ready to go, you’ll be welcomed in.
+You’ll enter a waiting room, and as soon as we’re ready to go, you’ll be welcomed in.

 A few more small details